roblevay/T2764/Lab 11 Powershell.md

 ## 🧑‍💻 Step 4 – Install the SqlServer module

-To install the SqlServer module, run this in powershell:
+If the SqlServer module is not already installet, to install the SqlServer module, run this in powershell:

 ```powershell
 Install-Module -Name SqlServer -Scope CurrentUser -Force -AllowClobber